petterin/infoscreen/README.md

 ## Licences and usage restrictions

-The weather data from The Finnish Meteorological Institute is licenced with [CC BY 4.0](https://en.ilmatieteenlaitos.fi/open-data-licence) and has a usage limit of 10000 request per day (<7 per minute) per user.
+The weather observation data from [The Finnish Meteorological Institute](https://en.ilmatieteenlaitos.fi/) is licenced with [CC BY 4.0](https://en.ilmatieteenlaitos.fi/open-data-licence) and the API has a usage limit of 10000 request per day (<7 per minute) per user.
 More information: https://en.ilmatieteenlaitos.fi/open-data-manual

-The weather data from [Yr (Norwegian Meteorological Institute and NRK)](https://hjelp.yr.no/hc/en-us/sections/360000421433-Free-weather-data) is free to use as long as it's credited, and it must be cached for 60 minutes.
-More information: https://hjelp.yr.no/hc/en-us/articles/360001946134-Data-access-and-terms-of-service
+The weather forecast data from [Yr (Norwegian Meteorological Institute and NRK)](https://developer.yr.no/) is licensed with [CC BY 4.0](https://api.met.no/doc/License) and it must be cached to prevent unnecessary requests (maximum limit 20 request/second per _application_ and usage of HTTP caching headers).
+API requests must also include an identifying "User-Agent" header.
+More information: https://api.met.no/doc/TermsOfService

 (The aforementioned request limits have been taken into account in this application by caching requests in the Infoscreen's Node.js backend.)